-Considering how big China is it really isn’t a popular destination to visit, and especially not to backpack around.
+Considering how big China is it really isn’t a popular destination to visit, and especially not for backpackers.
 Not like the likes of South East Asia, India, or even Japan which is becoming more and more popular for backpackers to visit despite the cost.

-I’ve met a lot of travellers, I follow a lot of travellers online and there are only one or two people I can think of who have actually travelled to China alone.
-It’s just not the done thing like it is in many other countries.
-Comments I’ve heard about travelling China independently is that it’s pretty lonely because of the lack of other travellers and it can be difficult to get around because of the lack of English.
+Comments I’ve heard about travelling China independently and backpacking China alone is that it’s pretty lonely because of the lack of other travellers and it can be difficult to get around because of the lack of English in China.

-Now don’t get me wrong, you can technically travel around China independently- solo or with a group of friends, it’s not like some countries where you need to be on a tour (apart from if you want to visit Tibet).
-Plenty of expats who live and work in China do travel around the country on weekends and holidays by themselves and get around just fine but I’m sure it helps when you already know the Culture and some phrases in Mandarin which you would if you lived in China.
+Now don’t get me wrong, you can travel around China independently and plenty of ex-pats who live and work in China do travel around the country on weekends and holidays by themselves and get around just fine but I’m sure it helps when you already know the Culture and some phrases in Mandarin which you would if you lived in China as an ex-pat.

-I’d wanted to visit China for a few years and despite knowing I could travel there alone it’s never been on my radar to visit independently.
-I’ve always wanted to do an organised tour, mainly because of the communication issues I anticipated would be present.
+I’d wanted to visit China for a few years and go on a backpacking China trip, and despite knowing I could travel there alone it’s never been on my radar to visit independently.
+I’ve always wanted to do an organised tour around China, mainly because of the communication issues I anticipated would be present.

 My friend Charlie from Pocket Trailblazer went on a Tour of China a few years ago with a company called The Dragon Trip.
-I didn’t know her then but Charlie makes awesome YouTube Documentary-style videos and earlier in 2019 reproduced a new series of her China trip (which you can watch here!).
+Charlie makes awesome YouTube Documentary-style videos (which you can watch here!).
 I saw her see the Panda’s, Camp on the Great Wall, go rafting along with so many other activities, and best of all she was doing all of this in a group in a backpacking way, I was sold!